 - In comparison to a partnership, an LLP has a separate legal existence known as the body corporate.
 An LLP protects the members’ personal assets from liabilities.
 In other words, an LLP is a legal entity distinct from its members.

-- Because the LLP agreement is flexible, Designated Partners of the LLP can run their LLP in their own way.
+- Since the LLP Registration process is adaptable, the Designated Partners of the LLP are free to manage their LLP whatsoever they see fit.

 - In contrast to a partnership, an LLP has its own legal entity called the body corporate.
 A limited liability partnership (LLP) protects the members’ personal assets from liabilities.
 To put it another way, an LLP is a separate legal entity from its members.